Urban Escape | Feature ArticleMiddle Park, VIC, Australia

 The architects approached the project as an interpretation on the contemporary representation of the Victorian terrace, creating a ‘journey’ from front to rear that increasingly edits the space with a selective elimination of walls and breaks down of the formality and confined narrow spaces of the existing Victorian interior.
 This allows the home to feel and appear larger, easily connecting to the outdoor spaces whilst also providing a family-friendly safe haven from all the hustle and bustle of the main street.

 The philosophy behind the Bridport Residence was designing a home that adapts to the varied nature of everyday living.
 Matt Gibson intended it to be well-designed and practical in the sense that it could be both ‘intimate or expansive, cocooning or theatrical, an entertainment space or a retreat’.
-An urban escape, it delivers a contemporary twist on a Victorian terrace home that welcomes its occupants and guests with features that adapt the old and grow with the new.
+As an urban escape, it delivers a contemporary twist on a Victorian terrace home that welcomes its occupants and guests with features that adapt the old and grow with the new.